zeta-chain/docs/docs/home.md

 Can’t find what you’re looking for?
 Feel free to ask a question on our <a href={constants.discordLink}>Discord</a>.
 Our team and community are on there and ready to help.

+Having problems?
+Check status.zetachain.com to see the latest status of the network and subscribe for automatic notifications in the future.